roger0503/Prwatech-Assignment/README.md

 Therefore, this project will help immensely in the following way.
 Easy calculating of tedious mathematical problems, easy to retrieval of errors.
 ## USED CASE
-Create a scientific calculator to perform following mathematical oprations.
+Create a scientific calculator to perform following mathematical operations.
 ⚫ Addition
 ⚫ Subraction
 ⚫ Multiplication.